 Students new to Ashtanga should plan for one hour of practice initially.

 Assisted self practice (also called Mysore Style) is the traditional way to learn Ashtanga yoga.
 Students work at their own pace and ability with the guidance of a teacher in the calm and relaxed setting of the Mysore room.

 Mysore practice is really what Ashtanga yoga is all about and Mysore class gives us the teaching to enable us to have a healthy and customised yoga practice.
 The practice is customised for you and the teacher gives individual instruction with the unity of the group.
 The aim is that, over time a practice is to develop your own independent practice that you can do by yourself at home.

 You learn a sequence of movements at your own pace; the role in Mysore room as a teacher is to give specific instruction on how to safely and affectively practice yoga so that you can do yoga on your own, and be confident in what you are doing.

 Students work on the same sequence of postures each time they approach their yoga mat.
 This makes it easier to remember a yoga practise that over time becomes a ritual which can be done without thinking too much and allows us to focus more inwardly.
-This routine develops flexibility and strength along with confidence and over time meditation begins while practicing these movements because think reduces and breathing and feeling increases.
+This routine develops mobility and strength along with confidence, and over time meditation begins while practicing these movements because thinking reduces while breathing and feeling increases.

 When you come to a Mysore class, there are all ages and levels of people practicing; there could be a beginner right next to an advanced student.
 Don’t be fooled by the more advanced practitioner, they too had to start somewhere!
 In the beginning you may only learn a few postures.
 Over time, and as you become more capable, you add more postures onto your routine.